- 1 cup all-purpose flour

 - Position a rack on the lowest rung of the oven and preheat the oven to 425ºF.

 - Butter or spray nine ¾ cup glass custard cups or ten ½ cup muffin cups.
 If you're using custard cups, place them on a jelly-roll pan, leaving space between each cup.
-If you´re using muffin pans, you´ll need to use two 12-hole muffin tins because, to give the popovers ample air circulation, you won't be filling all of the holes.
+If you're using muffin pans, you'll need to use two 12-hole tins because you won't be filling all the muffin cups to give the popovers ample air circulation.

 Baking the popovers: